Prime Day Lego deals - build for less this summer

 View Deal

-Fans of Star Wars The Mandalorian can now build their very own Baby Yoda out of 1,073 Lego blocks.
-This set retails at around £69.99 usually, however in the Prime Day sale, you can now pick it up for £46.99 - that's a £23 saving.View Deal
+Fans of The Mandalorian can now build their very own Baby Yoda out of 1,073 Lego blocks.
+This set retails at around £70 usually, however in the Prime Day sale, you can now pick it up for £46.99 - that's a £23 saving.View Deal

 Prime Day Lego deals - Harry Potter